Water, drinks and your health

 You may be at higher risk of dehydration if:

 - you exercise at a high intensity for too long

 - you're pregnant or breastfeeding

 - you're an older person.
 As you get older your brain may not be able to sense dehydration and does not send signals that you are thirsty and need to drink

-Find out more about water, drinks and your health on the NHS website.
+Find out more about water, drinks and your health.